9d7/dotfiles/README.md

 ### connecting to Wi-Fi
 To [connect to wifi with NetworkManager](https://wiki.archlinux.org/index.php/NetworkManager#nmcli_examples):
 Enable nmcli [through `systemd`](https://wiki.archlinux.org/index.php/systemd) with `systemctl start NetworkManager.service`.
 Run `nmcli device wifi connect <SSID> password <password>` to connect to a wifi network.

-We'll have programs that help with automatically connecting and such.
-However, most of those programs are based on the [X window system](https://wiki.archlinux.org/index.php/Xorg), so we need a GUI before we can handle that.
+We'll have a better solution later.

+### clone this repo
+The directory doesn't matter.
+You'll end up copying a lot to ~/.config.

 ### setting up yay
 I highly recommend [reading up on `pacman`, Arch's package manager](https://wiki.archlinux.org/index.php/Pacman).
 Arch has two places to get packages from: The official Arch repo, which `pacman` uses, and the [Arch User Repository (AUR)](https://wiki.archlinux.org/index.php/Arch_User_Repository).
 Unlike the official Arch repo, packages sourced from the AUR must be compiled from source.